Why Choose NPC's Pharmacy Technician Studies?

 The one-semester course also provides you with the knowledge required to pass the national certification exam offered by the Pharmacy Technician Certification Board (PCTB).
 Certification gives you that helpful edge when seeking employment in this area.

-- For your convenience, the class is generally offered at more than one campus or
+- For your convenience, the class is generally offered at the centrally-located Snowflake campus during the evening.

 - Per credit cost of tuition at NPC is the lowest in the state of Arizona.
 You spend less to acquire a quality educational experience in this growing health care field.